gearglow/ReptiliaWithATwist/The List.md

 "Champions, mount your brooms!"
 Bagman boomed.
 "Three, two, one, GO!"

 The curtain fell.
-As Robbie took over the airwaves with Motörhead's _Ace of Spades,_ Elysia dropped a muttered (and unheard) "_kettenblitzschlag!_" behind her, triggtred the modified windscreen bubble, and shot forward with an ear-splitting roar as the sound barrier shattered in her wake.
+As Robbie took over the airwaves with Motörhead's _Ace of Spades,_ Elysia dropped a muttered (and unheard) "_kettenblitzschlag!_" behind her, triggered the modified windscreen bubble, and shot forward with an ear-splitting roar as the sound barrier shattered in her wake.

 The spell she'd cast, an ancient German chain-lightning stunner, caught all five of the other champions.
 It didn't knock them unconscious, but it did lock their muscles for several crucial seconds -- plenty of time for Elysia to gain an early and dominating lead.

 The curtain had hidden a tunnel of mirrors, twisting and looping all over Hogwarts' grounds, and Elysia's Perfect Reflexes spell was put to the test immediately.
 She tapped her goggles to adjust them to a spectrum the mirrors didn't reflect perfectly (a combination of radio and upper ultraviolet, which the goggles beamed out ahead of her into the dim tunnel of mirrors) and immediately had to veer left with a modified Split-S turn.

 "Was that _lightning magic?_" An incredulous Bagman shouted over the music as the other champions began to shake off the stunner and get underway.
 "Yes indeed!
-Our youngest champion with an impossibly strong start, opening with the sort of magic long-thought only the stuff of legend!
-And following that up with the fastest start any of the judges have ever seen!
-I have with me Mikhail Engel, of Ellerby & Spudmore, makers of the Firebolt!
+Our youngest champion with an impossibly strong start, opening with the sort of magic long-thought only the stuff of legend, and following that up with the fastest start any of the judges have ever seen!
+I have with me Mikhail Engel, of Ellerby & Spudmore, makers of the Firebolt broom, who have graciously gifted several of our champions with Firebolts to help even the playing field.
 Mikhail, what _was_ that?"

-"Well, Ludo," Engel said, "like most of the other champions, excepting Miss Delacour's signature customized Volière Soleil, the young Miss Potter is definitely riding a Firebolt -- first-run, serial number of 86 -- which should have a theoretical top speed of 200 miles per hour under ideal circumstances, such as a Suicide Dive.
+"Well, Ludo," Engel said, a faint German accent tinting his words, "like most of the other champions, excepting Miss Delacour and her signature customized Volière Soleil, the young Miss Potter is definitely riding a Firebolt -- her own, first-run, serial number of 86 -- which should have a theoretical top speed of 250 miles per hour under ideal circumstances, such as a Suicide Dive.
 What we just witnessed was Potter breaking the sound barrier from a cold start, flying horizontally -- unless I miss my guess, going well over a thousand miler per hour!"

 Bagman gaped like a fish as a collective gasp rose from the crowd.
 "But -- _how!?_"